earthlab/edsc-summer-2020/course-lessons/python-fundamentals/python-fundamentals-variables.md

             print("Variable float_var equals 46.23, good job!")
         else:
-            print("Variable float_var exists and is a float, but has the wrong value.\n", "Make sure you assigned the value of float_var to be equivalant\n", "to the average annual rainfall in NYC.")
+            print("Variable float_var exists and is a float, but has the wrong value.\n", "Make sure you assigned the value of float_var to be equivalent\n", "to the average annual rainfall in NYC.")
     else:
         print("Variable float_var exists, but is not a float.\n",